-On the other end of the spectrum, a $100,000 Range Rover may cost $150 or more per year for gap coverage due to the high cost and quick rate of depreciation on these vehicles.
+On the other end of the spectrum, a $100,000 Range Rover may cost $150 or more per year for gap coverage due to the high cost and quick depreciation rate on these vehicles.

 How much is gap insurance at the dealership?

-The finance department at an auto dealership will almost always offer gap coverage, according to Lewis.
+The finance department at an auto dealership will almost always offer gap coverage, Lewis says.
 Usually, they will offer to build the cost into your loan payments.
 However, it’s usually much more expensive than gap coverage offered by an insurance company.

-In fact, some dealerships were found to mark-up gap insurance costs by 300%, according to the most recent research from the National Consumer Law Center, which did a report on add-on services and features at dealerships.
+In fact, some dealerships were found to mark up gap insurance costs by 300%, according to 2019 research from the National Consumer Law Center, which did a report on add-on services and features at dealerships.